[Rev. 5/4/2013 2:50:05 PM]

 654.225 Subpoenas.

-654.250 Limitations on administration of multiple facilities; secondary administrator’s license; fee; administrative fine; waiver.
+654.250 Limitations on administration of multiple facilities; required notification to Board; secondary administrator’s license; fee; administrative fine for violation; surrender of license; waiver; disciplinary action.

 GENERAL PROVISIONS